Skip to content

 Find the full printable recipe with specific measurements below.

 • Sure cookie dough: I used easy premade Pillsbury sugar cookie dough, but any store bought dough works.
-If you prefer from scratch, try my homemade sugar cookie recipe or a graham cracker crust.
+If you prefer from scratch, try my homemade sugar cookie recipe.

-• Frosting: Softened cream cheese, Cool Whip, vanilla extract and granulated sugar.
+• Fruit pizza frosting: Softened cream cheese, homemade Cool Whip (or thawed frozen whipped topping), vanilla extract and granulated sugar.

 • Fresh fruit: For the best fruit pizza, I used a combination of berries including strawberries, raspberries and blueberries, mandarin oranges, kiwi and pineapple.

 You can use any type of fruit for this recipe!
 Drain canned fruit fully in a strainer and pat dry with a paper towel to avoid a soggy crust.
-If using fruits that brown quickly, such as apples or bananas, toss them with lemon juice.
+Fruits such as apples or bananas will brown quickly so toss them with lemon juice.

 • Strawberries